nhsconnect/gpconnect/pages/accessrecord/accessrecord.md

 {% include todo.html content="This capability pack is published as a **work in progress** version and as such is subject to change.
 It has been published to show the direction of travel and to serve as a discussion document for parties involved with the implementation and consumption of GP Connect FHIR based APIs." %}

-For Direct Care purposes only, the Primary Care record contains a wealth of useful information which can improve patient safety and efficiency if it is made interoperable (subject to IG and Clinical Safety requirements) across health care settings.
+For Direct Patient Care purposes only, the Primary Care record contains a wealth of useful information which can improve patient safety and efficiency if it is made interoperable (subject to IG and Clinical Safety requirements) across health care settings.

+{% include important.html content="Please refer to [NHS Digital - FAQ on legal access to personal confidential data - Definitions questions - How is Direct Patient Care defined?](http://content.digital.nhs.uk/article/3638/Personal-data-access-FAQs){:target='_blank'} for details of what constitutes direct patient care." %}

 The information "sections" initially in scope for care record access (Stage 1.) are: